mikuso/ocpp-rpc/README.md

 * `options` {Object}
   * `code` {Number} - The [WebSocket close code](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent/code).
 Defaults to `1000`.
   * `reason` {String} - The reason for closure.
 Defaults to `''`.
   * `awaitPending` {Boolean} - If `true`, the connection won't be fully closed until any outstanding in-flight (inbound & outbound) calls are responded to.
 Additional calls will be rejected in the meantime.
+Defaults to `false`.
   * `force` {Boolean} - If `true`, terminates the WebSocket connection instantly and uncleanly.
+Defaults to `false`.

 Close the underlying connection.
 Unless `awaitPending` is true, all in-flight outbound calls will be instantly rejected and any inbound calls in process will have their `signal` aborted.
 Unless `force` is true, `close()` will wait until all calls are settled before returning the final `code` and `reason` for closure.